Populating Next Right Pointers in Each Node

 In the first solution we use DFS and two nested loops to set the next

-For each node, we can set its left.next with its right
+, we can set its left.next

 Since we are doing this from top to bottom and left to right, we cover all the nodes